-Award winners were recognised at the 2016 Lord Mayor's Multicultural Business Dinner and Awards on Friday 29 July 2016 at City Hall.
+Nominations are now open and will be accepted until Friday 12 July.
+Award winners will be recognised at the 2019 Lord Mayor's Multicultural Business Dinner and Awards on Friday 4 October at Brisbane City Hall.

 Nick Xynias Multicultural Young Business Person of the Year

 This award recognises the success, creativity and energy of a multicultural young business leader under the age of 35, celebrating both their contribution to their community and that of Brisbane’s continued economic prosperity.

 This award recognises a multicultural Brisbane business leader who successfully exports their products and services from Brisbane, throughout Australia, and/or across Asia Pacific or internationally.
 The award celebrates the recipient’s contribution to the Brisbane economy and recognises them as a local champion of enterprise with a global outlook for their business.

 Multicultural Entrepreneur of the Year